daniel-k/ht802v2-mcp/README.md

 ### Authentication

 Login via `POST /cgi-bin/dologin` with the password base64-encoded in the `P2` field.
-Returns a session token (MD5 hex string) included in all subsequent requests.
+Returns a session token (MD5 hex string) and a `session_id` cookie — both must be included in all subsequent requests.
+Sessions time out after ~15 minutes of inactivity;
-Sessions time out after ~15 minutes of inactivity; the UI polls keep-alive every ~10s.
+the MCP client re-authenticates automatically on expiry.

 ### P-Parameters